Special Announcement: 2025 National Hurricane Conference Amateur Radio Hybrid Workshop – Tuesday 4/15/25 – 130-500 PM CDT/230-600 PM EDT

 Hello to all…

-..A Wind Advisory remains in effect through 4 PM Friday for Franklin, Hampden, Hampshire, Worcester and Northern Middlesex Counties of Massachusetts for sustained winds of 15-30 MPH with gusts to 50 MPH.
-Areas outside of the advisory could see wind gusts of up to 40-45 MPH possible with isolated higher gusts.
-These winds could cause isolated pockets of tree and wire damage and power outages..
+..A Wind Advisory is in effect from through 10 PM Saturday Evening for Franklin, Hampshire, Hampden, Worcester, Middlesex, Essex, Suffolk and Norfolk counties of Massachusetts for sustained winds of 20-30 MPH with gusts to 50 MPH.
+Areas outside of the wind advisory are likely to see wind gusts 35-45 MPH with isolated higher wind gusts.
+These winds will cause isolated to scattered pockets of tree, wire damage and power outages..

 NWS Boston/Norton Wind Advisory Statement: